abinit/abinit/doc/developers/new_testsuite.md

 ```

 Finally when the scalar have a easily detectable form one can create an implicit
 scalar.
+An implicit scalar have the advantage to be detected by the YAML parser
+without the need of writing the tag before as soon as it match a given regular
-For example to parse directly complex numbers we could (naively) do the
+expression.
+For example to parse directly complex numbers we could (naively) do
-following:
+the following:

 ```yaml
 @yaml_implicit_scalar